 User acquisition (UA) cohorts

-Acquisition cohorts analysis is usually the bread and butter of advertisers and UA managers.
+Acquisition cohort analysis is the bread and butter of advertisers and UA managers.

-This is where users are segmented based on acquisition date and source, which — depending on your product and analysis needs — you can run on a daily, weekly, or monthly basis.
+It involves segmenting users based on acquisition date and source.
+Depending on your product and analysis needs, you can do this on a daily, weekly, or monthly basis.